 - rule-oriented (documented as a list);

-- custom criteria (can be presented as plain text or table).
+- custom criteria (can be presented as plain text or a table).

 Scenario-oriented acceptance criteria

 Many teams that work with the Agile methodology prefer the scenario-oriented type.
-This approach helps to overcome the requirements and involves scripting in manual and automated acceptance tests.
+This approach helps to overcome the requirements and involves manual and automated acceptance testing.
 This approach was inherited from behavior-driven development (BDD).

 A popular approach to writing acceptance criteria is the scenario-oriented Given / When / Then approach.
 This format is a structured approach for many test environments such as Cucumber.
 The Given-When-Then pattern allows you to automate a test to determine if a requirement is developed or not.

 You can describe Acceptance Criteria in paragraphs or immediately in the Given-When-Then format: